U.S. Army gears up for first virtual National Hiring Days

 With a goal of enlisting 10,000 new recruits during the 3-day hiring event, eligible applicants can qualify for a $2,000 bonus when they sign up.

-For more information on how you can get involved, click here
+For more information on how you can get involved,